vkanta/glsp-mcp/workspace/adas-wasm-components/README.md

 Apache-2.0

+## 🎓 Educational Value

+This demo teaches:
+1. How to structure complex multi-component WASM systems
+2. How to integrate AI models using WASI-NN
+3. How safety principles from ISO 26262 can be applied conceptually
+4. How to use GLSP-MCP for domain-specific applications

 ## 🚨 Important Notes

 - Components require a **WASI-NN compatible runtime** to execute
-- The embedded YOLOv5n model is optimized for automotive use cases
+- The embedded YOLOv5n model is for demonstration purposes
-- All components follow ISO 26262 safety standards for automotive software
+- Components demonstrate ISO 26262 concepts but are **NOT certified**
+- This is **educational/demo code only** - not for production use